 These initial clients are medium-sized businesses, each with 1-100 employees, operating in various sectors such as manufacturing, distribution, and logistics, Initially, operations will commence in Caldwell, Idaho, as three of these companies are based there, the fourth company is located in Fort Lauderdale, Florida.
 However, the plan is to expand nationwide in the near future.

-To improve the chances of success, we will relocate to the state of Idaho, where 3 of the 4 interested companies are located.
+To improve the chances of success, we will relocate to the Check above point 3 state of Idaho, where 3 of the 4 interested companies are located.
 For the fourth client located in Florida, as well as any other new clients, I will temporarily move to their location for the necessary time to conduct a proper evaluation in person, implementation, and follow-up as required.

 Financial Details and Projections